Skip to content

 Most e-bikes have derailleur gears.
 These are external gears in the center of the bike’s rear wheel.
 The rear derailleur connects to a cable.
 Depending on the tension in the cable, the derailleur guides the bike chain up and over the gear sprockets, moving between high gears and low gears.

+The larger gears are the “lower” gears and are easier to pedal, making them ideal for hill climbing, while the smaller gears are the “higher” gears and better for flat surfaces.
 When there’s less tension on the cable, the derailleur moves the chain downward and outward to a lower (smaller) gear.
 When there’s more tension on the cable, the derailleur moves the chain upward and inward to a higher (larger) gear.

 Derailleur gear systems are lightweight and generally inexpensive to repair.
 They also tend to be more efficient than internal hub gear systems.
 Derailleurs provide a wider range of gearing options than standard hub gears, accommodating everything from steep climbs to downhill racing.